How to Improve Stockroom Management: 11-Step Guide

 Though other retail small businesses won’t need that attention to detail in this department, it’s still important to monitor these two items.

-8. Make Shipping and Receiving Easy
+9. Make Shipping and Receiving Easy

 Lastly, pay some attention to your shipping and receiving areas.
-Most brick and mortar retailers will have more products coming in than shipping out.
+Most brick-and-mortar retailers will have more products coming in than shipping out.
 But with more running an eCommerce side to their business in addition to their physical location, it’s important to plan for a designated space to ship out, too.

 Make it convenient for any delivery people to unload and stack boxes.
 Not only do you want to make their lives easier, but you also want to ensure that your products aren’t being damaged in the arrival process.

-How to Organize a Retail Stockroom with KORONA POS
+Organize Your Retail Stockroom with KORONA POS

 To learn more about how to manage your inventory as a whole, check out KORONA POS.
 The vast inventory management POS features are truly second to none.
 We’ll help your business make sense of your product line and get your retail store in order.